-Rock Springs is a blue-collar town, with 39.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rock Springs, you'll notice that it is more blue-collar than most other communities in America.
+39.09% of Rock Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rock Springs is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Rock Springs who work in office and administrative support (12.01%), sales jobs (7.99%), and management occupations (7.05%).

 The percentage of adults in Rock Springs who are college-educated is close to the national average for all communities of 21.84%: 20.49% of the adults in Rock Springs have a bachelor's degree or advanced degree.